-Mayawati does not give party tickets without taking money: Maneka Gandhi
+Mayawati charges Rs 15 crore per ticket, claims Maneka Gandhi

-Sultanpur, Apr 04: Union minister and senior BJP leader Maneka Gandhi on Wednesday described BSP chief Mayawati as a "merchant of tickets" and alleged that she does not give her party tickets to anyone without taking money.
+Sultanpur, Apr 04: Union minister and senior Bharatiya Janata Party (BJP) leader Maneka Gandhi on Wednesday described BSP chief Mayawati as a "merchant of tickets" and alleged that she does not give her party tickets to anyone without taking money.

 Maneka Gandhi, who is contesting from Sultanpur parliamentary constituency, also accused the former Uttar Pradesh chief minister of not being loyal to anyone.